 Downstairs is a large drying room.
 If you are on an extended trip and need to wash more then there is a Laundromat nearby in town, only a few minutes away.
 Secure ski and board storage is at the downstairs entrance to the lodge.

 The Lodge is situated right next door to the Korintei Japanese Restaurant, specialists in local cuisine and less than a five minute walk to the popular Japanese Zen restaurant and bar or the locals' secret, Kichon Chon.
-There are other restaurants and bars within a short walking distance and you can catch the regular night time shuttle buses and taxis and that will take you to many other restaurants.
+There are other restaurants (even a pizza restaurant) and bars within a short walking distance and you can catch the regular night time shuttle buses and taxis and that will take you to many other restaurants.
 The friendly staff at Black Pine can advise you where to eat.

 The shuttle buses for Happo One, Sunasaka and Goryu, (which gives access to Hakuba 47) pick up almost from the front door of the Lodge.